kllkskl/local-paper-rag/README.md

 ## Architecture

-1.
-**PDF Parsing** - This project uses `PyMuPDF` (`fitz`) for PDF text extraction.
+1. **PDF Parsing** - This project uses `PyMuPDF` (`fitz`) for PDF text extraction
    Note: this is a simpler, faster extraction path than layout-aware parsing (e.g. `marker`) — it pulls raw text per page without preserving tables, figure structure, or multi-column layout.
-Sufficient for the current text-only embedding pipeline., preserving layout structure and skipping embedded images.
+Sufficient for the current text-only embedding pipeline. preserving layout structure and skipping embedded images.
 2. **Chunk** — Text is split into chunks, each tagged with metadata (paper title, section, etc.) so retrieved chunks stay traceable to source.